-All students in the Medical Sciences Division must have at least two supervisors.
+All students in the Medical Sciences Division must have at least two supervisors (hereafter referred to as 'primary', 'second' and 'co-'supervisors).
 A variety of different models for the supervisory team can work well, depending on the project and the needs of the student.
 A student should have had a second supervisor appointed by the end of their first term if not identified at the time they started their studies.
+This second supervisor will also be an established academic researcher (principal investigator).
+A post-doc can be a co-supervisor, and this may have advantages for the student, the post-doc themselves and the project, but does not satisfy the Division's requirement for a second supervisor.